Mjz86/C_colon/mcc.md

  or the implementation may choose an actual graph implementation, and have a root node for checks

- there are type/lambda erasure primitives that ensure the type within them is  const stabilized (via reflection, for example a mutex or a non immutable refrence counted object cannot be this way), this is because if the data graph doesn't freeze at creation, it might make a memory leak when the function calls itself with itself as its parameter and stores it in itself, thats why open set type erasure is highly restricted in Express colon.
+ there are type/lambda erasure primitives that ensure the type within them is  const stabilized (via reflection, for example a mutex or a non immutable refrence counted object cannot be this way), this is because if the data graph does not freeze at creation, it might make a memory leak when the function calls itself with itself as its parameter and stores it in itself, thats why open set type erasure is highly restricted in Express colon.